 Want to shop in unique boutiques while skipping the crowds at the mall?
 Downtown Sumner combine quality brands like Vera Bradley and Le Creuset with small-town charm.
 From new to upscale, Sumner has the perfect gift for your friends, family, home or yourself.
 If you’re traveling and need some necessities, Fred Meyer and Nicholson’s Pharmacy can help you feel right at home.
 If you prefer larger-scale shopping, The Outlet Collection is only 10 minutes away!

 A Slice of Dining

 Of course, there’s plenty of places to eat in Sumner!
 American classics are served up with a side of gossip in hometown cafes and restaurants.
 From the pies of Berryland Cafe and Dixie’s to the homemade fudge (sometimes even rhubarb pie fudge!) at The Old Cannery, Sumner is the sweetest stop on the road between Seattle and Mt.
 Rainier.
-Sabrina’s and Windmill Bistro often feature rhubarb as well.
+The Sumner Cafe, Hometown Charm Cafe and Windmill Bistro often feature rhubarb as well.
 Check out the Dining page to plan Breakfast, Lunch, Dinner and every snack and beverage in between!